defliction/DeBooks/README.md

 Read more here: https://docs.debooks.xyz

-# Stake your Solana with Lamportians!
+# Stake your Solana with Defliction!

-If you like what we're about please consider staking with us!
-We're creating open-source software and user friendly short-form education content for the network and community.
-Our validator runs on high-performance infrastructure to ensure you earn optimized rewards.
-To stake, search "**Lamportians**" in your favourite wallet app - visit our website to see our other apps and follow us on twitter https://twitter.com/defliction.
+We run a Solana Validator and would appreciate your support.
+We use high-performance infrastructure for you to earn optimized rewards and share 95% of MEV (maximum extractable value).
+If you enjoy our content and contributions, consider staking with us!

+Simply search for ‘Defliction’ using your favourite wallet app.